dojo/docs/dojo/data/api/Identity.rst

 **The Complete Identity API**

-For convenience, the following Identity API was taken directly from dojo/data/api/Identity.js:
+For convenience, the following Identity API was taken directly from dojo/data/api/Identity.js and provided below:

 .. code-block :: javascript